openedx/edx-documentation/en_us/shared/student_progress/course_grades.rst

 possible points for every problem in the course.
 In addition, the report shows the final grade score for each learner.

-To generate and download the problem grade report for the learners who are currently enrolled in your course, follow these steps.
+To generate and download the problem grade report for all learners who have ever enrolled in your course, follow these steps.

 .. important:: Because the problem grade report file contains confidential, personally identifiable data, be sure to follow your institution's data